tartley/missile-commander/README.md

   ```

 > Where:
-> `=` Node placed in tree statically, from the Godot editor
+> `=` Node placed in tree in the Godot editor
-> `-` Node placed in tree dynamically, at run-time.
+> `-` Node placed in tree in code, at run-time.

 ## Release Checklist

 * Update Changelog, including date on version
+* Update README & README-player
 * make release
-* Consider swinging by itch.io and pasting changelog into there.
+* Swinging by itch.io, paste status, changelog.